forrest-akin/css-layout/README.md

 #### nav
 - [ ] Apply margin and/or padding between each <li></li> to vertically center the icons.
 - [ ] Vertically align the <li></li> items to the top.
-- [ ] Make the user pic round using the border-radius property.
+- [ ] Add a width and height property to image and make the user pic round using the border-radius property.

 #### .main-content
 - [ ] Change the display of <input /> so it will be on its own line.
 Use width and height properties to size it correctly.